cagandurgun/TrustChat/README.md

 The API will be available on the Python Anywhere server until Sunday, August 25, 2024.
 For more information about the API, please refer to the `API` folder.

-## Contributing

-We welcome contributions!
-Please open an issue before making a contribution.

-1. Fork the repository.
-2. Create a new branch: `git checkout -b new-feature`
-3. Commit your changes: `git commit -am 'Add new feature'`
-4. Push to the branch: `git push origin new-feature`
-5. Open a Pull Request.

-## License

-This project is licensed under the MIT License.
-For more information, please see the LICENSE file.